linq2db/docs/source/articles/get-started/asp-dotnet-core/index.md

 }
 ```

-# Quick start for people already familier with LINQ To DB
+# Quick start for people already familiar with LINQ To DB

 LINQ To DB now has support for ASP.NET Dependency injection.
 Here's a simple example of how to add it to dependancy injection
 ```C#